 Mr. Andrade has served as Chief Financial Officer since November 2015.
 Mr. Andrade was previously Chief Financial Officer and Director of Fennec from September 2009 until August 2013.
-In addition to his role with Fennec, Mr. Andrade was a senior analyst at Magnetar Capital, a portfolio manager for Millennium Partners and a senior analyst at Caxton Associates.
+In addition to his role with Fennec, Mr. Andrade was a private investor in 2015, and a senior analyst at Magnetar Capital from 2013 - 2014.
 Mr. Andrade graduated from University of Southern California, where he earned a Masters of Arts degree and Bachelor of Arts degree in economics.